zwilsoncc/docs/pages/docs/examples/json-api.md

 Once the command has finished running, you'll see a directory named `node_modules` containing your dependencies.
 Now that you've installed everything required, you can populate the source files with code.

-By default, `micro` will expect a `index.js` file to exist in your project's directory.
+By default, `micro` will expect an `index.js` file to exist in your project's directory.
 However, if you want to run a different file, that's [also possible](https://github.com/zeit/micro#example).
-But for this example, we'll go with the default behaviour:
+But for this example, we'll go with the default behavior:

 ```
 module.exports = () => ({